Privacy and protecting personal information has become a priority for the medical industry.

 Click here to read the details, or here to access HHS’s FAQ on HIPAA

-What Are the Consequences of Improperly Disposing of PHI?
+What Are the Consequences of Improper Disposal of PHI?

 Here’s a list of the different levels of severity, and the fines for each violation:

 As you can see, there isn’t a whole lot of leeway if you happen to expose your patients to a PHI breach.
-Here’s just a few of the examples of some fines that were handed down in recent years:
+Here are just a few of the examples of some fines that were handed down in recent years:

 - Former owners of a medical billing practice and four pathology groups in Massachusetts will collectively pay $140,000 to settle potential HIPAA allegations after medical records and billing information for some 67,000 patients were improperly disposed of at a public dump.